fenikss casino online estonia Jason Day has become simply “unstoppable”.

 And this got me thinking and drawing parallels with our own handicap system, even though our handicap system changes once a month as opposed to the world rankings changing weekly.

 But for a handicap system that is live and in real-time, why doesn’t it change every time you put in a score?
-Wasn’t that the aim of having a national network where formulas determine everything as you input them?
+Wasn’t that the aim of having a national network where formulas determine everything online casino australia reddit as you input them?
 You can play average stuff for most of the time, even slightly worse than your handicap, but then one decent round triggers an automatic re-calc, which then cuts you and then you get left to your lower handicap whilst you return to your normal average (or higher) scores for at least another month or two before your handicap equalizes back to your proper or rightful average.